 I’ll watch him, wait for him to make his move.
 Then, with neither heavy heart nor troubled conscience, a monster will die at my hands—I pray for the last time.

-Tony returned to his bedroom, nudged open the hidden compartment underneath the bottom of his nightstand, slipped the journal inside, and sealed it tightly.
+Tony returned to his bedroom, nudged open the hidden compartment underneath the bottom of his nightstand, slipped the journal inside, and closed the compartment.

 Chapter 2 – The Devil’s Plans

 This should have been one of the happiest times of Mitchell’s life.
 After seventeen years in the state facility for the criminally insane, he’d been out of custody for several weeks.
 He should have been reveling in his freedom.
-Instead, his whole world had exploded once more into one giant clusterfuck.
+Instead, his whole world had exploded into one giant clusterfuck–again!.

 Tommy, the little brother who’d worshipped Mitchell, was dead.
-Tommy was the serial killer who’d recently plagued Algonquin for two weeks.
-He’d tried to take after his big brother.
+Tommy was the serial killer who’d recently plagued Algonquin for two weeks, trying to take after his big brother.

 Fuck a rubber duck!

-His lawyers had pounced on it like a fly on shit, and the jury found Mitchell not guilty by reason of insanity, though they still locked him up in the state psychiatric facility.
-Once the tumor, the cause of his insanity, was removed, Mitchell had merely to complete a “reasonable period of psychiatric rehabilitation.”
+His lawyers had pounced on it like a fly on shit, and the jury found Mitchell not guilty by reason of insanity, though they still locked him up in the state nuthouse.
+Once they’d removed the tumor, the cause of his insanity, Mitchell had merely to complete a “reasonable period of psychiatric rehabilitation.”

 Who knew it would last for seventeen fuckin’ years?

-Tommy was killed during the attempt of his fourth murder, by a mysterious figure whom the police had yet to identify.
-Ethel Simmons, that hysterical old hag who would have been the victim, claimed it was some kind of guardian angel that appeared and, after disposing of Tommy, disappeared again.
+Tommy was killed during the attempt of his fourth murder, by a mysterious figure the police had yet to identify.
+Ethel Simmons, that hysterical old hag who would have been the victim, claimed that some kind of guardian angel had appeared and, after disposing of Tommy, disappeared again.